MSQOM2025/GP-test-manuscript/README.md

-# Code for: A Robust Geometric Permutation Test for Equality of Covariance Matrices
+# Code for: A Computationally Efficient Permutation Test for Equality of Covariance Matrices in High-Dimensional Data

-This repository contains the Python code for the real-data analysis in the manuscript "A Robust Geometric Permutation Test for Equality of Covariance Matrices in High-Dimensional Data" by Saleh Valenti.
+This repository contains the Python code for the real-data analysis in the manuscript "A Computationally Efficient Permutation Test for Equality of Covariance Matrices in High-Dimensional Data" by Saleh Valenti.

 ## Data Source